ZejunMa/zejunma.github.io/content/authors/admin/_index.md

     url: https://aiem.jhu.edu/

 # Short bio (displayed in user profile at end of posts)
 bio: I am a first year master student in Computer Science at Johns Hopkins University.
-I received my Bachelor’s degree in Computer Science from South China University of Technology, where I was advised by [Professor Shengfeng He](http://www.shengfenghe.com/). # My current research focuses on 3D reconstruction.
+I received my Bachelor’s degree in Computer Science from South China University of Technology, where I was advised by [Professor Shengfeng He](http://www.shengfenghe.com/).

 # Interests to show in About widget
 interests: